 There is no right or wrong way to do it; what’s right for you comes down to what your individual preferences and needs are.

-One big benefit of WordPress.com is that you can be sure that the behind the scenes technical stuff (security, backups) won’t be an issue for you at all; they will deal with that.
+One big benefit of WordPress.com is that you can be sure that the behind-the-scenes technical stuff (security, backups) won’t be an issue for you at all; they will deal with that.

 If you want a free plan, I would guess that WordPress.com is a lot more reliable than any of the various other sites that offer free WordPress hosting.
-I would also guess that if you’re not technically adapt, the chances of you completely breaking your site are high if you’ve got free hosting where no one is going to help you with anything.
+I would also guess that if you’re not technically adept, the chances of you completely breaking your site are high if you’ve got free hosting where no one is going to help you with anything.